smercer-quokka/Quokkaio-Demo/README.md

 ### Initialization

-The script initializes the QuokkaIO client using an API key stored in an environment variable.
+The script initializes the Quokka.io client using an API key stored in an environment variable.

 ```python
 api_key = os.getenv('QUOKKA_API_KEY', 'default_api_key')